-- (a) does not relate to a matter for which the Council has responsibility or does not affect the Borough; - (b) is not a question for the Executive (in which case, it may be referred to the relevant Committee); - (c) is defamatory, frivolous, vexatious or offensive; - (d) refers to legal proceedings taken or anticipated by or against the Council; - (e) is substantially the same as a question which has been put to a meeting of the Full Council in the past 6 months; - (f) requires the disclosure of confidential or exempt information; or - (g) Would more appropriately be responded to by the Council under the Freedom of Information Act 2000 or the Data Protection Act 1998.
+- (a) does not relate to a matter for which the Council has responsibility or does not affect the District; - (b) is not a question for the Executive (in which case, it may be referred to the relevant Committee); - (c) is defamatory, frivolous, vexatious or offensive;

-11.1.6 Record of Questions

-- (a) Where notice of a question is provided, The Director for Communities will as soon as possible send a copy of the question to the Member of the Executive to whom it is to be put.
-If the Director for Communities has rejected the question in accordance with 11.1.5 above, a copy of the question will still be sent to the relevant Member of the Executive, with reasons as to why it has been rejected. - (b) Where notice of a question has been provided, copies of all such questions, save for those that have been rejected, will be circulated to all Members of the Council, and will be made available to the public attending the meetings via the Council's website. - (c) Where a question is asked, without notice, the Director for Communities or his / her representative will record a summary of the question in the minutes of the meeting.

-11.1.7 Asking the Question at the Meeting
+- (d) refers to legal proceedings taken or anticipated by or against the Council; - (e) is substantially the same as a question which has been put to a meeting of the Full Council in the past 6 months; - (f) Requires the disclosure of confidential or exempt information; or - (g) Would more appropriately be responded to by the Council under the Freedom of Information Act 2000 or the Data Protection Act 1998. - 11.1.6 Record of Questions - (a) Where notice of a question is provided, the Director for Communities will as soon as possible send a copy of the question to the Member of the Executive to whom it is to be put.
+If the Director for Communities has rejected the question in accordance with 11.1.5 above, a copy of the question will still be sent to the relevant Member of the Executive, with reasons as to why it has been rejected. - (b) Where notice of a question has been provided, copies of all such questions, save for those that have been rejected, will be circulated to all Members of the Council and will be made available to the public attending the meetings via the Council's website. - (c) Where a question is asked, without notice, the Director for Communities or his / her representative will record a summary of the question in the minutes of the meeting. - 11.1.7 Asking the Question at the Meeting - (a) Remote meetings held by Electronic Means

 For a remotely held meeting, where such notice has been given, and the question accepted, the member of the public will be provided with details of how to join the remote meeting by electronic means and will be entitled to join the meeting for the agenda item on public questions, when they have a right to speak.
-This will enable them to participate in the meeting by asking their question in person when invited to do so by the Mayor.
+This will enable them to participate in the meeting by asking their question in person when invited to do so by the Chairman.
 Officers will ensure that they leave the remote meeting at the end of public question time and can continue to listen to the remainder of the meeting by non-interactive live stream.

-Where the member of the public does not wish to join the meeting by electronic means, or is unable to do so, their question will be read out to the meeting either by the Mayor or an Officer present.
+Where the member of the public does not wish to join the meeting by electronic means, or is unable to do so, their question will be read out to the meeting either by the Chairman or an Officer present.

-The provisions of Council procedure Rule 11.1.5 apply and the Mayor may reject a question at the remote meeting on those same grounds.
+The provisions of Council procedure Rule 11.1.5 apply and the Chairman may reject a question at the remote meeting on those same grounds.

-The Mayor will invite the questioner to put the question to the relevant Executive Member.
+The Chairman of the Council will invite the questioner to put the question to the relevant Executive Member.

-If a member of the public who has submitted notice of a question is unable to be present at the meeting, they may ask the Mayor to put the question on their behalf.
-If the Mayor puts the question, he/she will indicate either that a written reply will be given within 3 working days, or that, in the absence of the questioner, the question will not be dealt with.
+If a member of the public who has submitted notice of a question is unable to be present at the meeting, they may ask the Chairman of the Council to put the question on their behalf.
+If the Chairman of the Council puts the question, he/she will indicate either that a written reply will be given within 3 working days, or that, in the absence of the questioner, the question will not be dealt with.

-The provisions of Council Procedure Rule 11.1.5 apply and the Mayor may reject a question at the meeting on those same grounds.
+The provisions of Council Procedure Rule 11.1.5 apply and the Chairman may reject a question at the meeting on those same grounds.

-11.1.8 Supplemental Question
+- 11.1.8 Supplemental Question - (a) Remote meetings held by electronic means